rust-lang/book/second-edition/src/ch18-03-pattern-syntax.md

 We can also use `_` inside of another pattern to ignore just part of a value, when we only want to test for part of a value but have no use for the other parts in the corresponding code we want to run.
-Listing 18-18 shows code responsible for giving a setting a value.
+[Listing 18-18][Listing-18-18] shows code responsible for giving a setting a value.
 The business requirements are that the user should not be allowed to overwrite an existing customization of a setting, but can unset the setting and can give the setting a value if it is